FastDOG: Fast Discrete Optimization on GPU: Method

 Then the Lagrangean dual problem is defined as

 \end{defn}

 If optima of the individual subproblems $E^j(\lambda^j$) agree with each other then the consensus vector obtained from stitching together individual subproblem solutions solves the original problem~\eqref{eq:binary-program}.
 In general,~\eqref{eq:dual-problem} is a lower bound on~\eqref{eq:binary-program}.
-Formal derivation of~\eqref{eq:dual-problem} is done as in~\cite{lange2021efficient}.
+Formal derivation of~\eqref{eq:dual-problem} is given in~\cite{lange2021efficient}.